plugcrypt/CRT-Nodes/README.md

 Remove Trailing Comma Node
 Connect the input string that may have a trailing comma, and the output will be a cleaned string without the trailing comma.

+lora loader str
+You want to compair LoRA and combine the images output for comparison purpose (Ex: CR Simple Image Compare), you can use the string output of the lora loader as text input fore the compare node.

+boolean transform node
+Use it after "Mask Or Image To Weight" from KJNodes.
+It was made for logic purpose, and basically say (If a mask is detected, the boolean output will be "True", if not, "False".

 Contributing